appdets/proder/README.md

 # NicerJS

-A tiny lightweight DevOps tool for building a production version of development directory smartly
+NicerJS is a tiny DevOps tool to build a production version of development directory smartly. (less than 3 kb !)

 NicerJS simply separates your production version of working directory without garbadge files, source files, modules and confidential files.
 Rename, move and exclude files using custom configuration file.
 You can compress your production into zip / tar too.

-Tada!
 All everything is in a single command!

 ## Installation